-I have burned so many batches of granola that I would be embarrassed if there was an actual running tally.
+Back to the granola.
+I have burned so many batches that I would be embarrassed if there was an actual running tally.
 Let’s just keep it at this…CPI has called a handful of times asking if they needed to dispatch fire trucks to my place.
 I had to explain that I burned granola but everything was under control.

 My point here is, granola isn’t easy because you can’t just throw it in the oven and walk away from it.
 You must pay attention.
 So…pay attention!

 Here’s one of the dandiest granola recipes I’ve ever tried and it all came together while I was experimenting with what I thought would turn out to be a huge fail.
 And I was oh so wrong.

 Yields approximately 4 cups